 Under the No Action Alternative, Vandenberg SFB would not continue the harbor activities program.
 Re-dredging of the harbor would not occur.
 If the harbor is not re-dredged, the space launch programs at Vandenberg SFB would be jeopardized.
 Vessel transit, loading and unloading would also no longer continue within the harbor.
 Where possible, other launches may be redirected to Cape Canaveral Space Force Station, or payloads could be put on other launch vehicles at Vandenberg SFB or elsewhere.
-Impacts of these consequential actions were considered for the EELV program in previous NEPA analysis (USAF 1998).
+Impacts of these consequential actions were considered for the Evolved Expendable Launch Vehicle program in previous NEPA analysis (USAF 1998).
 Redirection to other launch sites would be highly speculative.
-Payloads may also be redirected to other nearby harbors, such as the Port of Long Beach, and transported over land to Vandenberg SFB.
+Payloads may also be redirected to Vandenberg SFB.
 If redirection is necessary, the need for additional NEPA analysis would be considered at such time.
 General recreation within the harbor would no longer continue.
-The No-Action Alternative is not
+The No-Action Alternative is not considered a reasonable alternative because it does not meet the purpose and need of the Proposed Action; however, it provides a measure of the baseline conditions against which the impacts of the Proposed Action can be compared.

-- 1 considered a reasonable alternative because it does not meet the purpose and need of the - 2 Proposed Action; however, it provides a measure of the baseline conditions against which the - 3 impacts of the Proposed Action can be compared.
+SUMMARY OF FINDINGS

-4 SUMMARY OF FINDINGS
+The DAF concludes that by implementing environmental protection measures (Section 2.4 of the PEA), no significant effects will result to the following resources as a result of the Proposed Action: air quality and climate; biological resources; geology and earth resources; Installation land use, recreation, and coastal resources; and public health and safety.
+In addition, the PEA concludes that the Proposed Action will not affect cultural resources, transportation, noise, visual resources, socioeconomics, public services and utilities, or groundwater.

-- 5 The DAF concludes that by implementing environmental protection measures (Section 2.4 of the - 6 PEA), no significant effects will result to the following resources as a result of the Proposed Action: - 7 air quality and climate; biological resources; geology and earth resources; Installation land use, - 8 recreation, and coastal resources; and public health and safety.
-In addition, the PEA concludes - 9 that the Proposed Action will not affect cultural resources, transportation, noise, visual resources, - socioeconomics, environmental justice, public services and utilities, or groundwater.
+PREFERRED ALTERNATIVE

-11 PREFERRED ALTERNATIVE
+Alternative 1 is the Preferred Alternative because it is the only alternative that fulfills the purpose and need for the Proposed Action.

-- 12 Alternative 1 is the Preferred Alternative because it is the only alternative that fulfills the purpose - 13 and need for the Proposed Action.
+NOTICE OF WETLAND OR FLOODPLAIN INVOLVEMENT

-14 NOTICE OF WETLAND OR FLOODPLAIN INVOLVEMENT
+Pursuant to EO 11990, Protection of Wetlands, EO 11988, Floodplain Management, EO 13690, Establishing a Federal Flood Risk Management Standard and a Process for Further Soliciting and Considering Stakeholder Input, and Department of the Air Force Manual (DAFMAN) 32-7003, Environmental Conservation, the DAF hereby provides notice of the potential impacts to wetland or floodplain as a result of the Proposed Action.
+The Proposed Action consists of harbor activities, which include ongoing dredging activities within a 100-year floodplain and Estuarine and Marine Deepwater wetlands, as defined by the National Wetland Inventory database.

-- 15 Pursuant to Executive Order (EO) 11990, Protection of Wetlands, EO 11988, Floodplain - 16 Management, EO 13690, Establishing a Federal Flood Risk Management Standard and a - 17 Process for Further Soliciting and Considering Stakeholder Input, and Air Force Manual 32-7003, - 18 Environmental Conservation, the DAF hereby provides notice of the potential impacts to wetland - or floodplain as a result of the Proposed Action.
-The Proposed Action consists of harbor activities, - which include ongoing dredging activities within a 100-year floodplain and Estuarine and Marine - 21 Deepwater wetlands, as defined by the National Wetland Inventory database. - 22 The DAF concludes that there are no practicable alternatives outside of floodplains and wetlands - 23 for the Proposed Action.
-This is due to the fact that 1) harbor activities must be located on the - 24 water and 2) the harbor is a fixed location aboard Vandenberg SFB.
-Locating within floodplains - 25 wetlands therefore cannot be avoided, and there is no practicable alternative to the Proposed - 26 Action.
-Further, a No Action Alternative would risk unsafe navigation conditions and potential - 27 closure of the harbor should shoaling continue undeterred.
-The No Action Alternative would not - 28 meet the Purpose and Need for the Proposed Action as stated above.
-Two additional alternatives - 29 to dredging were considered but dismissed for reasons stated in the PEA; these alternatives - 30 would not avoid potential wetland or floodplain impacts.
-The Proposed Action would utilize only - 31 existing infrastructure (existing pier) and would not increase ground elevation anywhere within - 32 the harbor.
+The DAF concludes that there are no practicable alternatives outside of floodplains and wetlands for the Proposed Action.
+This is due to the fact that 1) harbor activities must be located on the water and 2) the harbor is a fixed location aboard Vandenberg SFB.
+Locating within floodplains and wetlands therefore cannot be avoided, and there is no practicable alternative to the Proposed Action.
+Further, a No Action Alternative would risk unsafe navigation conditions and potential closure of the harbor should shoaling continue undeterred.
+The No Action Alternative would not meet the Purpose and Need for the Proposed Action as stated above.
+Two additional alternatives to dredging were considered but dismissed for reasons stated in the PEA; these alternatives would also not avoid potential wetland or floodplain impacts.
+The Proposed Action would utilize only existing infrastructure (existing pier) and would not increase ground elevation anywhere within the harbor.
 As a result, no additional flood risk to the shoreline would result.
-The DAF would - 33 adhere to all conditions of the Clean Water Act Section 401 Water Quality Certification, Clean - 34 Water Act Section 404 permit, and Rivers and Harbors Act Section 10 permit, to minimize potential - for adverse impacts to Waters of the U.S. and wetlands within the project area.
+The DAF would adhere to all conditions of the Clean Water Act Section 401 Water Quality Certification, Clean Water Act Section 404 permit, and Rivers and Harbors Act Section 10 permit, to minimize potential for adverse impacts to Waters of the U.S. and wetlands within the project area.